 How to Optimize for Object-Level Targeting

-Adapting to object-level SEO requires rethinking how you structure and present your content.
-Here are key strategies:
+Adapting to fragment-level SEO requires rethinking how you structure and present your content.
+Here are key strategies and best practices:

 1. Write Standalone, Authoritative Sentences

 Each paragraph or sentence should answer a specific query and be self-contained.
-Avoid burying key insights in bloated paragraphs.
+Avoid burying key insights in bloated paragraphs; place important content early and make it unambiguous.

 2. Use Structured Data Wherever Possible